HCL-TECH-SOFTWARE/appscan-issue-gateway/README.md

 - **issuetype**: (Optional) Override the default issue type.
 Default = “Bug”.
 - **summary**: (Optional) Override the default summary used by the Jira provider.
 Notice that there is basic support here for variable expansion to include required issue data in the summary
 - **severityfield**: (Optional) The field ID for the given issuetype that represents the “severity” or “priority”.
 This field is populated with the issue severity configured with the “severitymap” field below.
 Default value = “priority”.
 - **severitymap**: (Optional) Change how AppScan severities are mapped when submitting the issue to Jira.
-AppScan severities are Critial , High, Medium, Low, and Informational. .For example, if your team considers Medium security issues to be High priority, map it with severitymap.
+AppScan severities are Critical , High, Medium, Low, and Informational. .For example, if your team considers Medium security issues to be High priority, map it with severitymap.
 - **otherfields**: (Optional)Provide any other JSON that Jira understands.

 ## Known Issues & Limitations